yegor256/blog/_drafts/takes-architecture.md

 {% endhighlight %}

-It's an endless cycle that accepts a new connection, understands it, creates a response, returns the response and accepts a new connection again.
+It's an endless cycle that accepts a new connection, understands it, creates a response, returns the response, and accepts a new connection again.
-HTTP protocol is stateless, which means that the servers should not remember what happened in any previous connection.
+HTTP protocol is stateless, which means the server should not remember what happened in any previous connection.
 All it cares about is the incoming HTTP request in this particular connection.

-HTTP request is coming from the input stream of the socket and looks like a multi-line block of text.
+The HTTP request is coming from the input stream of the socket and looks like a multi-line block of text.
 This is what you would see if you read an input stream of the socket: